j5ik2o/akka-persistence-dynamodb/docs/src/sphinx/customize.md

   - e.g. `counter-875e6ce0425e4d2b8203f3b44b9b531a`, `persistenceId.prefix` is `counter`.
   - If you choose this option, the same shard will be assigned if the `PersistenceId` is the same, so be sure to select this option if you are using DynamoDB Stream or KDS for DynamoDB.

 `sort-key-resolver-class-name` specifies the implementation class that generates `skey` from `PersistenceId` and `Sequence Number`.
 The following two implementations are available for built-in use.
-You may also set up your own implementation.

 - `com.github.j5ik2o.akka.persistence.dynamodb.journal.SortKeyResolver$SeqNr`
   - `skey = $sequenceNumber`